CreativePixels001/pixel-logistics-wms/PROJECT_PHASES.md

-# DLT WMS Project Development Phases
+# Pixel Logistics WMS Project Development Phases

 ## Overview
 This document outlines the phased approach for developing the Deloitte WMS (Warehouse Management System) based on Oracle WMS R12.1 standards.
 The project follows a modular, sequential implementation strategy to build a complete, enterprise-grade warehouse management solution.